 Weather folklore exists for every part of the year, and for nearly every type of weather phenomenon.
 The month of November is very much known as a transition month, as fall blends into winter.
 Leaves have left the trees and nature prepares for cold.
 Did our ancestors watch for signs in November?

 We scoured our folklore archives to find weather lore associated with November and Thanksgiving and here’s what we found.
 Have you heard any of these?

 November Weather Lore

-- If the leaves of the trees and grape vines do not fall before St. Martin’s day, a cold winter may be expected.
+If the leaves of the trees and grapevines do not fall before St. Martin’s Day (November 11), a cold winter may be expected.

 As November 21st, so the winter.